 How much can a seller charge for an Amazon restocking fee?

-It can be anywhere from up to 20% to up to 50% of an item’s price.
+According to the Amazon Seller Return Policy, it can be anywhere from up to 20% to up to 50% of an item’s price.

-When a buyer changes their mind about a purchase, sellers can withhold up to 20% of an item’s price.
+For example, according to the return policy below, a buyer changes their mind about a purchase, sellers can withhold up to 20% of an item’s price.

 When a buyer changes their mind about a non-media item within the return window, but if it’s received damaged or different, sellers can withhold a refund of up to 50% of an item’s price.